docker-archive/ucp_lab/orca_lab.md

 		Successfully built 97dfeab680fb
 		Creating dockercoins_webui_1

-5. In your web browser, open a new tab and navigate to `http://<node-0 public IP>:8000/` to see your app running
+5. In your web browser, open a new tab and navigate to 	`http://<node-0 public IP>:8000/` You should see the Dockercoins UI

 	**Note***: Be sure to use HTTP not HTTPS*